aprilweilab/mrpast/docs/concepts.rst

 Population Maps
 ---------------

-Each dataset has a ``N`` individuals that are mapped to ``P`` populations.
-The example models provided with mrpast expect input data that has anywhere from 3 and 20 populations.
+Each dataset has ``N`` individuals that are mapped to ``P`` populations.
+The example models provided with mrpast expect input data that has anywhere from 1 and 20 populations.
 Every population in the model that is "active" during the most recent time epoch needs to have associated individuals in the dataset.
 The population map is a JSON file that maps the individuals in the dataset to the populations in the model.
 The population names are provided in the population map, but it is the _order_ of populations between the model and the map that associates them.
 The population map JSON looks like: